-Part 1 Business Operations and Performance
+Part 1 Business Operations and Operations Results

-1 Structure and Business Operations of Premier Technology Public Company Limited
+1 Structure and Business Operations

 1.1 Policy and Business Operation Overview

 Premier Technology Public Company Limited (the "Company") is a company in Premier Group of Companies, formerly known as Thai Electronic Industry Company Limited, was established on 9 July 1973 and operates the business in the area of manufacturing and distribution of car audio products, home entertainment products, and other electronic devices.
 The Company registered for transformation to a Public Company Limited on 30 November 1992 and changed its name to Premier Engineering and Technology Public Company Limited on 17 March 2005.